mrajkarnikar/project_01/.ipynb_checkpoints/README-checkpoint.md

 ### Kaggle
 Using kaggle we were able to go to historical dataset[0] on the modern Olympic Games, including all the Games from Athens 1896 to Rio 2016.
+We used kaggle again to get lat and long information of host cities.

 ### Worldbank